SequentMicrosystems/megaioind-rpi/python/README.md

 # megaioind

-This is the python library to control the MegaIO-IND[https://www.sequentmicrosystems.com/megaio-ind.html] and MegaIO-BAS [https://www.sequentmicrosystems.com/megaio-bas.html] expansion cards for Raspberry Pi
+This is the python library to control the [Industrial](https://www.sequentmicrosystems.com/megaio-ind.html) and [Building](https://www.sequentmicrosystems.com/megaio-bas.html) Automation I/O Expansion cards for Raspberry Pi.

 ## Install